-- Apply reliable data recovery software for help
+- Apply reliable EaseUS Data Recovery Wizard for help

 Professional data recovery software requires a reasonable price for data recovery.
 And you can immediately start the recovery process once you've downloaded the software.

-EaseUS file recovery software - Data Recovery Wizard is designed for users to recover lost files from a dead hard drive, or a failed SSD disk other storage devices when a disaster happens unexpectedly.
+EaseUS Data Recovery Wizard is designed for users to recover lost files from a dead hard drive, or a failed SSD disk other storage devices when a disaster happens unexpectedly.